 The problem is that the teaching of the immortality of the soul has been promoted since Adam and Eve’s fall and has been proclaimed by so many for so long that it is hard for the real truth of the matter to be seen and accepted.
 We are told in Revelation 12:9: “And the great dragon was cast out, that old serpent, called the Devil and Satan, which deceives the whole world” (emphasis added).
 Most when confronted with the “truth” will not admit they have been deceived, unless they are earnestly searching for “truth.”
 When an honest man who has been in error is confronted with the truth, he will do one of two things: either he will stop being honest or he will accept the truth that exposes his error admitting that he was in error.
 In most cases, pride prevents people from admitting they have been deceived.
 But the whole world has been deceived as we are told in Revelation 12:9.

 Unless we study out matters for ourselves, which we are commanded to do in the Bible, we will be deceived.
 “Study to show thyself approved unto Elohim, a workman that needs not to be ashamed, rightly dividing the word of truth” (2 Timothy 2:15, emphasis added).
-We cannot; we must not depend on anyone to do our studying and thinking for us!
-No matter how much confidence we have in that individual, or we may end up being “ashamed.”
+We cannot; we must not depend on anyone to do our studying and thinking for us no matter how much confidence we have in that individual, or we may end up being led astray and then “ashamed.”
 It is a humbling experience to realize you have been deceived, and then being able to admit it.
 We have all been deceived by Satan.
 Not one who has ever lived on this earth has escaped Satan’s deceptions except Yahushua.

 I hope that I have not striven with you but have followed the counsel of Elohim given in 2 Timothy 2:24-26.
 “And the servant of Yahuwah must not strive; but be gentle unto all men, apt to teach, patient, in meekness instructing those that oppose themselves; if Elohim peradventure will give them repentance to the acknowledging of the truth; and that they may recover themselves out of the snare of the devil, who are taken captive by him at his will” (emphasis added).